Degree bounds for Hopf actions on Artin-Schelter regular algebras: Further questions

 \subsection{Acknowledgments}

+We thank the referee for carefully reading the manuscript and making several helpful suggestions.
 This work was begun while E. Kirkman was a visitor at the University of Washington Department of Mathematics; she thanks the department for its gracious hospitality.
-R. Won was partially supported by an AMS--Simons Travel Grant J. J. Zhang was partially supported by the US National Science Foundation (Nos.
-DMS-1700825 and DMS-200101).
+R. Won was partially supported by an AMS--Simons Travel Grant.
+J. J. Zhang was partially supported by the US National Science Foundation (Nos.
+DMS-1700825 and DMS-2001015).